sdothum/dotfiles/dinit/etc/README.md

 "exit 0" to avoid its call to its **helper** executable. i have not tested whether this is cleared by installing Void's **binfmt-support** package or whether this is kernel version specific.
-If retained and random issues occur, the service can be stopped prior to rebooting instead to prevent any potential prolonged delays -- my reboot script provided the option to do so in order to preserve fidelity to the Chimera dinit stack.
+If retained and random issues occur, the service can be stopped prior to rebooting instead to prevent any potential prolonged delays -- a reboot script to do so (stop service) allows preserving maximum fidelity to the Chimera dinit stack.

 SEE the dinit.d.@chimera/early/scripts directory and copy these scripts to /usr/lib/dinit.d/early/scripts/